Bentley Flying Spur saloon review

 - Optional safety kit

-The third-generation Bentley Continental Flying Spur is fast, comfortable and has a wonderful, hand-crafted interior.
+The third-generation Bentley Flying Spur is fast, comfortable and has a wonderful, hand-crafted interior.
 It's the sort of four-door saloon that has to feel sufficiently opulent to owners who are potentially stepping off jets or yachts and straight into the car.

 There’s also an assumption that Flying Spur owners might actually drive the car themselves from time to time, so it has to offer a rewarding driving experience as well as a comfortable back seat.
-New underpinnings shared with the Porsche Panamera pay dividends in this regard, as the Flying Spur now gets all-wheel steering and a powertrain that's predominantly rear-wheel drive.
-Power is only sent to the front wheels when it's needed, giving the latest Flying Spur a more playful feel that belies its weight, while active anti-roll bars help keep body lean in check.
+New underpinnings shared with the Porsche Panamera pay dividends in this regard, as the Flying Spur now has all-wheel steering and a powertrain that's predominantly rear-wheel drive.
+Power is only sent to the front wheels when it's needed, giving the latest Flying Spur a more playful feel that belies its weight, while active anti-roll bars help keep excessive body lean in check.

 The interior is largely shared with the Bentley Continental GT, so along with the flawless quality of wooden veneers and finest leather quilted upholstery, technology also takes a big step in the right direction.
 A triangular centre panel rotates to life to reveal a hidden infotainment screen, while an LED stripe illuminates the interior at night.
 Back seat passengers get to enjoy electrically adjustable leather seats and individual screens to provide entertainment and Internet access.